SB277 has been signed into law by the governor and took effect July 1, 2016 for the 2016/2017 school year.

 Home-Based Private Schools

 The law exempts students from immunization requirements if they are enrolled in home-based private schools.
 Therefore if you are homeschooling by establishing a private school in your own home and filing a Private School Affidavit, your students are exempt from immunization laws.
+See this LINK for reporting requirements for those families filing the PSA with 6 or more children.

 Private School Satellite Programs